RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.9.0.4.374.33 (xx-xxx-2013):
+   - NEW: Merged with Asus 374_119 code from RT-AC56U GPL (newer than 374_164 from N66U)
    - CHANGED: Enabled Syn Cookies for ARM devices (RT-AC56U)
    - CHANGED: Allow selecting the Download2 folder for media server location.
+   - CHANGED: MIPS builds optimized for mips32r2 code generation.
+              A quick iperf+openvpn benchmark showed a very measurable performance improvement.
+(N16/N66/AC66)
    - FIXED: Samba binding to WAN interface would cause warnings about WINS/master browser (regression in 374)
    - FIXED: The ARM kernel was missing the Advanced IP Routing option,